nolash/go-vise/README.md

 * `engine.Loop` - class used for continuous, in-memory interaction with the vm (e.g. terminal).
 * `engine.RunPersisted` - method which combines single vm executions with persisted state (e.g. http).

+### Client identification

+The `engine.Config` struct defines a property `SessionId` which is added to the `context.Context` passed through entire engine vm call roundtrip.

+This is used to identify the caller, and thus defines a top-level storage key under which data entries should be retrieved.

 ## Bytecode examples